-Everything’s looking perfect – that is, until you realise that for some time now, you’ve noticed your friends inching further and further away each time you try to have a conversation.
+Everything's looking perfect - that is, until you realise that for some time now, you've noticed your friends are inching further and further away each time you try to have a conversation.

 We get that you'd like to make an impression on your date, but how do you ensure that he or she isn't “blown away" by your breath instead?

 Well, bad breath or halitosis can cause serious social problems.
 And if you think you might have this problem, this article is for you, especially with Valentine's Day just around the corner.

 Yes, for sure it can!
 Bad breath or halitosis can be caused by poor brushing; which allows food and bacteria to accumulate around the gum margins and tongue.
 The bacteria then breaks the food down to emit a foul odour.

 When gum disease is more serious and periodontitis develops, pockets around the gums form and more food and bacteria gets trapped under the gums (yucks!)

 This leads to a vicious cycle of more food and bacteria accumulating, increased gum breakdown and even worse bad breath!